pansila/mcp_server_gdb/README.md

 - View stack information and variables
 - Control program execution (run, pause, step, etc.)
 - Support concurrent multi-session debugging
-- A built-in TUI to inspect agent behaviors so that you can improve your prompt
+- A built-in TUI to inspect agent behaviors so that you can improve your prompt (WIP)

 ## Installation